DawnmarieDesJardins/MCW-Building-a-migration-strategy/Whiteboard design session/WDS student guide - Building a migration strategy.md

 1. Who should you present this solution to?
 Who is your target customer audience?
 Who are the decision makers?
 2. What internal or external technical and business experts would also be needed in a real-world presentation to decision makers?

-## Step 3: Envision pitch

-**Outcome**

-Determine the positioning statement based on the Microsoft Migration and Modernization value proposition.

-Timeframe: 30-45 minutes

-Directions:  With all participants at your table, answer the following questions and list the answers on a whiteboard:
+*Envision pitch*

 1. How will you tie the business needs of Contoso to a positioning statement and value proposition to migrate to Azure?

-## Step 4: Whiteboard design and presentation

-**Outcome**

-Design a solution and prepare to present the solution that incorporates the CAF/Landing zone to prepare them for migration to the target customer audience in a 15-minute PowerPoint format.
+2. Design a solution and prepare to present the solution that incorporates the CAF/Landing zone to prepare them for migration to the target customer audience in a 15-minute PowerPoint format.

-Timeframe: 90-120 minutes

-Directions:  With all participants at your table, answer the following questions and list the answers on a whiteboard:

-1. Create a PowerPoint presentation that presents the value proposition of utilizing the Cloud Adoption Framework for migrating and creating Contoso's first Landing Zone in Azure.
+3. Create a PowerPoint presentation that presents the value proposition of utilizing the Cloud Adoption Framework for migrating and creating Contoso's first Landing Zone in Azure.

-## Step 5: Validate - Present the solution

-**Outcome**

-Present a solution to the target customer audience in a 15-minute PowerPoint presentation format.

-Validate the value proposition with the customer needs.
-Identify the first Landing Zone for migration to Azure.

-Timeframe: 30 minutes (15 minutes per team presentation)

-**Presentation**

-Directions:

-1. Pair with another table.

-2. One table is the Microsoft team and the other table is the customer.

-3. The Microsoft team presents their proposed solution to the customer.

-4. The customer makes one of the objections from the list of objections.

-5. The Microsoft team responds to the objection.

-6. The customer team gives feedback to the Microsoft team.

-7. Tables switch roles and repeat Steps 2-6.

-## Part 1 - Wrap-up

-Timeframe: 15 minutes

-Directions: Tables reconvene with the larger group to hear the facilitator/SME share the preferred solution for the case study.

-## Step 6: Business case

-**Outcome**
+*Business case*

 Build a business case for licensing optimization gained from an Azure migration.
 Provide the economic and operational benefits to quantify, educate, and guide the customer through Cloud Economics best practices.

-Timeframe: 60-90 minutes

-Directions:  With all participants at your table, answer the following questions and list the answers on a whiteboard:

 1. How can you address Contoso's business needs for economic and operational efficiency?
 2. What opportunities are available to optimize licensing and lower overall costs to Contoso?

-## Step 7: Identify engagement with an AMMP partner
+*Identify engagement with an AMMP partner*

-Timeframe: 15 minutes

-Directions:  With all participants at your table, answer the following questions and list the answers on a whiteboard:

 1. How can Microsoft assist Contoso in identifying and introducing an AMMP partner?
 2. What objection does utilizing an AMMP partner address?

-## Step 8:  Outline what will make a successful migration
+*Outline what will make a successful migration*

-**Outcome**

 Expand on the previous whiteboard design based on Cloud Adoption Framework for Azure and outline a successful migration to a Landing Zone.

-Timeframe: 60-90 minutes

-Directions:  With all participants at your table, answer the following questions and list the answers on a whiteboard:

 1. What criteria of success can you show Contoso that outlines a successful first step to migration?
 2. What is the best practice for choosing a workload to be a part of the first Landing Zone?
 3. Create a PowerPoint presentation that establishes the Business Case.
 This should address all of the customer needs and objections.

-## Step 9: Business case - Present the solution
+## Step 3: Present the solution

 **Outcome**

 Present a solution to the target customer audience in a 15-minute PowerPoint presentation format.

+Validate the value proposition with the customer needs.
+Identify the first Landing Zone for migration to Azure.
 The presentation should outline the Business Case, success criteria for a successful migration, and address all customer needs and objections.

 Timeframe: 30 minutes (15 minutes per team presentation)